-31 Try to imagine how UG would look like if N. Chomsky's mother tongue had been Japanese or Kayardild and his academic home had been in Australia or Japan.
+&lt;sup>31 Try to imagine how UG would look like if N. Chomsky's mother tongue had been Japanese or Kayardild and his academic home had been in Australia or Japan.
 See Dixon (2010: 182), who notes that every modern grammar theory "was developed by a native speaker of English, and is in the first place overwhelmingly justified for and exemplified by English".

-son that each predecessor language was learnable and because a child could not learn an unlearnable grammatical feature.32 A explanation for grammar learning based on UG is a petitioprincipii fallacy and dispensable: The first premise says that grammars may be overly complex and nevertheless learnable because an innate UG guides the grammar-learning processes.
+&lt;sup>32 This could even be proven by complete induction: Let $G_0$ to $G_n$ be temporal successions of grammars of a given language in terms of generations of speakers (= learners = speakers = listeners). $G_0$ is learnable, otherwise there principii fallacy and dispensable: The first premise says that grammars may be overly complex and nevertheless learnable because an innate UG guides the grammar-learning processes.
 The second premise holds that there must be an innate UG since the UG-based derivationally overly complex grammars of languages could not be learnt otherwise.
 This is doubly worthless, as a petitio principii statement and as a how-else explanation.